 “A lot of the wildlife we get into care is either directly or indirectly due to people’s actions,” Jasmine says.

 Jasmine has received animals who were being kept as pets, animals injured by cars or pets, and animals who were wrongly thought to be orphans.
 She recommends that if you aren’t sure whether to help an animal or not, contact a local wildlife rehabilitation facility for advice.
 You can search for facilities near you on the WDFW website.

-You can follow Jasmine’s adventures and find contact information on Facebook.
+This article was updated in August 2022.
 To learn more about the gravel used at the facility, visit our Top Course Page.